mullinb/CareshipCodingTest/README.md

 </div>
 <p>Uses BigInteger.js by Peter Olson to handle very large numbers.
 A significant workaround was devised to deal with the maximum Array length in JavaScript; currently, if the requested count of individual bills in a given denomination is too large, or nearly too large, to be represented in a single array, an object of the form { denomination : count } is returned to the final array instead.
 Subsequent denominations (if their count is small enough, which in this case it always is) appear as usual in the final array.</p>

 <p>Testing uses Mocha, Chai, and Babel for ES6 transpiling.</p>

-Use it on <a href="http://careship-atm.herokuapp.com/">Heroku</a>.
-To interact with the API endpoint endpoint directly, simply dispatch a get request to http://careship-atm.herokuapp.com/withdraw/*integeramounthere*
+<p>Use it on <a href="http://careship-atm.herokuapp.com/">Heroku</a>.
+To interact with the API endpoint endpoint directly, simply dispatch a get request to http://careship-atm.herokuapp.com/withdraw/*integeramounthere* </p>